bierlaagh/xtend_tuya/README.md

 # Current status
-The custom component is working as expected
+The custom component is working as expected (still work in progress though)

 # Purpose
 This Custom Integration is there to add the missing entities in Tuya's integration.<br/>